Research Projects

 Supervisor: Dr. Swakkhar Shatabda, United International University

-In this research project, we are working with domain experts to develop a learning model to solve various Bio-Informatics related problems.
+In this project, we collaborate with domain experts to develop learning models for a range of bioinformatics problems.

 • iProtGly-SS: Identifying Protein Lysine Glycation Sites Using Sequence Features

-Glycation is a chemical reaction by which sugar molecule bonds with a protein without the help of enzymes.
-This is often caused to many diseases and therefore the knowledge about glycation is very important.
-In this work, we designed a supervised learning model, iProtGly-SS, to identify protein lysine glycation site based on features extracted from sequence and secondary structural information.
+Glycation is a chemical reaction in which a sugar molecule bonds with a protein without the aid of enzymes, and it is implicated in many diseases — so accurate identification of glycation sites is important.
+In this work, we designed a supervised learning model, iProtGly-SS, to identify protein lysine glycation sites from features extracted from sequence and secondary-structure information.